Fermoy: Economy

 Industries in and around the town include chemical production (by Micro Bio), ice-cream manufacturing (by Silver Pail), and power product manufacturing (by Anderson Power).
 The town's industries also include electronics manufacturing and assembly by Sanmina-SCI Corporation, formerly Space Craft Incorporated.

 Moorepark Research Institute, near Fermoy, is one of the Irish state's agricultural and food research institutes.

 Education

 Local secondary schools include St. Colman's College, Loreto Convent and Coláiste an Chraoibhín.
-Primary schools include Gaelscoil de hÍde, Presentation Primary School, Bishop Murphy Memorial School, St. Josephs National School and Adair National School.
+Primary schools include Gaelscoil de hÍde, Presentation Primary School, Bishop Murphy Memorial School, St. Josephs National School, Adair National School and Grange National School.

 Tourism

 The Blackwater river is one of the town's major attractions and is popular for its salmon and coarse fishing.
 There is also a river-side walk amenity at Barnane.

 Two annual regattas are usually in early May and early September and hosted by Fermoy Rowing Club.
 Fermoy Rowing Club celebrated its 125th anniversary in 2009, and Fermoy Regatta celebrated its 70th anniversary in the same year.

 Fermoy hosted a poetry festival for the first time in 2012.